-But, what does this have to do with art or writing?
+But, what does any of this have to do with writing fiction?

 Anyway, I hope that this was useful 🙂